Celyagd/celyagd.github.io/teaching/index.md

 ### English <a name="english"></a>

+- September 2023 et 2024 - **What is open access/science ?
+A review of the making of public research policies** DU [Scientific Data Management](https://sdm.edu.umontpellier.fr/s) à l'Université de Montpellier.

 - June 2021 - **Scientific publications and open access: issues beyond access** DU [Scientific Data Management](https://sdm.edu.umontpellier.fr/s) at the University of Montpellier.